ycrc/ycrc.github.io/docs/clusters/mccleary-farnam-ruddle.md

 ### Researchers with Purchased Storage

-If you have purchased space on /gpfs/ycga or /gpfs/ysm that is still active (not expired), we will migrate your allocation at a mutually agreeable time. **This is the only data that the YCRC will be automatically migrating from Farnam to McCleary.**
+If you have purchased space on /gpfs/ycga or /gpfs/ysm that is still active (not expired), we have migrated your allocation. **This is the only data that the YCRC automatically migrated from Farnam to McCleary.**

 If you have purchased storage on /gpfs/ysm that has expired as of December 31st 2022, you should have received a separate communication from us with information on purchasing replacement storage on Gibbs (which is available on McCleary).